Looking for a local, pick-your-own farm in Vermont? Scroll down this page and you will see the U-Pick farms in Vermont,

 the Hartness House turnoff uphill (Cherry Hill Rd), look for the

-right, this is just before the parking lot entrance.
+a parking lot entrance.
 If you hit the

-an appointment; We usually open the first weekend in July, but it does
+September.
+We usually open the first weekend in July, but it does

 depend on the season; Once we are open, we are normally open for